-WEE has experience with programs in numerous states, and we have adapted our approach to state-specific program requirements, including expertise in various technical reference manual requirements.
+WE has experience with programs in numerous states, and we have adapted our approach to state-specific program requirements, including expertise in various technical reference manual requirements.

-Warren Energy Engineering works on a variety of energy efficiency programs throughout the United States.
+Warren Energy works on a variety of energy efficiency programs throughout the United States.
 Previously, our staff has supported programs in California, Connecticut, Delaware, Iowa, Maine, Maryland, New York, and Pennsylvania.
 Evaluation work typically involves review of submitted projects, development of measurement and verification plans, and then carrying out these plans.
 Collected data and deployed metering are used to inform savings analysis, and results are delivered meeting the criteria of the customer, whether a governmental organization or investor owned utility.

-Our principal, Kevin Warren, chairs several committees for the Efficiency Valuation Organization that is responsible for creating and updating the International Measurement and Verification Protocol.
+Our founder and principal, Kevin Warren, chairs several committees for the Efficiency Valuation Organization that is responsible for creating and updating the International Measurement and Verification Protocol.
 This protocol is applied across most programs to provide guidelines for determining savings for installed efficiency measures.

-Warren Energy Engineering has been conducting impact evaluation and M&V work in jurisdictions where nearly all large customers have interval electrical data available for analysis.
+Warren Energy has been conducting impact evaluation and M&V work in jurisdictions where nearly all large customers have interval electrical data available for analysis.
 For all such projects, we evaluate whether a billing analysis approach is appropriate for the project.
 For many projects, such an approach is NOT appropriate.
 These include:

 The baseline is other than in-situ

 Understand the savings from individual measures and not just the entire project